dewell1/flexibility-modeling/tutorial-flexibility-modelling.md

-# Flexibility modelling
+# Flexibility modeling
-Flexibility modelling in Cyber-Physical Energy Systems is very important in order to utilise power of Distributed Energy Resources (DER) as optimal as possible.
+Flexibility modeling in Cyber-Physical Energy Systems is very important in order to utilise the power of Distributed Energy Resources (DER) as optimally as possible.
-Flexibility modelling is important for a variety of use cases, each brining different requirements along.
+Flexibility modeling is important for a variety of use cases, each bringing different requirements along.
 Thus, in order to find a suitable model for the specific use case, it is necessary to get an overview of existing requirements.
-# ein model für alle -> paper
-# detail model

 To reduce effort and increase effectiveness, it is recommended to first look for existing models, before implementing an own model.
 Many models already exist.
 For this reason, it is better to check for an existing model and do an adaptation instead of implementing an own model.

 ## Parameters of flexibility models
-In the following, we describe various parameters to categorize flexibiliy models.
+In the following, we describe various parameters to categorize flexibility models.
 It is recommended to get an overview of the requirements of the flexibility model by answering the questions regarding the given categories.
-For some categories it might not be possible to have an answer at the beginning, however, we recommend to try to fill these requirements as detailed as possible in order to find a suitable flexibility model.
+For some categories it might not be possible to have an answer at the beginning, however, we recommend trying to fill these requirements as detailed as possible in order to find a suitable flexibility model.

 ### Flexibility
-Flexibility can be modelled as potential or as requirements.
+Flexibility can be modeled as potential or as requirements.
-- **Flexibility potential** represents the capability of flexibility resources (like energy storage, demand response) to adjust their power output or consumption, providing essential services like energy supply or demand balance.
+- **Flexibility potential** represents the capability of flexibility resources (like energy storage, and demand response) to adjust their power output or consumption, providing essential services like energy supply or demand balance.
 - **Flexibility requirement** refers to the overall needs of the power system for flexible resources to maintain stable operations and adapt to variability, such as that from renewable energy sources.
 This quantifies the adjustments necessary across the system to ensure reliability and prevent